Codel1417/Neptune-Discord-Bot/README.md

 * !Nep Translate   | Translates the previous message in the current channel to NepNep.
 Translation is based on length of the word.
 * !Nep nep nep...  | Neptune counts the number of neps in the message and adds one more.
 * !Nep nepu....    | Same as !nep nep but for nepu.
 Nep and Nepu cannot be mixed.
+* !Nep Screenshare | Generates a link to screenshare in the current voice channel.
 * !Nep Leave       | Have neptune disconnect from voice chat.
 This automatically happens when everyone else leaves the channel.
 * !Nep about       | Drops links to the Bot Invite link as well as my discord ID.